imkira/mobiledevice/README.md

 Tunneling from local port 8080 to device port 80...
 ```

-From this point you can "telnet localhost 8080" and communicate with the server
+From this point you can `telnet localhost 8080` and communicate with the server
 running at TCP port 80 on the mobile app!

+Notes:

-Please note that if you keep the process open, it will keep forwarding connections.
+* Please note that if you keep the process open, it will keep forwarding connections.
 If and when you decide to terminate it (for instance, by pressing CTRL-C), it will
 terminate all currently tunnelled connections and stop accepting more connections to it.

-Also note that mobiledevice allows you to keep multiple connections open to the
+* Also note that mobiledevice allows you to keep multiple connections open to the
 same TCP port on the device (by running a single instance of mobiledevice), or to
 different ports (by running multiple instances of mobiledevice and specifying the
 ports for each).